 35mm lens at f/8 set of a zone of focus of just over 4 feet to about 10 feet.

 The use of this technique is how a large number of the most famous photographs of the 20th Century were taken in the years before autofocus.
-Even with autofocus the lag can make you lose the “moment”, zone focusing is a manual focus technique that eliminates AF lag allowing for near instant response.
-Simply point, compose and shoot.
+Even with autofocus, the lag can make you lose the “moment.” zone focusing is a manual focus technique that eliminates AF lag, allowing for near-instant response.
+Simply point, compose, and shoot.
 Here is also a technique that requires the use of prime lenses.

 Be There

 To get that, I try to stay away from the tourist areas and go to those places where the rest of the locals go.
 I try to really capture what life in London, Warsaw, Rome, or Paris is like.
-I try to avoid staged shots, smiling salesmen and the like.
+I try to avoid staged shots, smiling salesmen, and the like.
 I want to capture the everyday people doing the everyday things that define their lives and culture.
 Here a little research ahead of time of the city you are to visit is helpful, and preselecting walking routes through said cities and memorizing them is useful.
 You have to be a silent observer.

-You have to melt into the background so you can capture those special moments without interrupting them, or with your presence prevent them from happening.
+You have to melt into the background so you can capture those special moments without interrupting them or, with your presence, prevent them from happening.
 It takes a little patience and practice.
-Just remember to take your time, observe for a bit and become part of the environment’s background noise.
+Just remember to take your time, observe for a bit, and become part of the environment’s background noise.
 When it seems the environment is comfortable with you, begin shooting.
 If you take your time, you’ll be able to casually snap away at very close ranges without anyone even realizing you are there.
-All this is of course helped by using a small, high-quality camera.
+All this is, of course, helped by using a small, high-quality camera.

-Smaller cameras tend not to be noticed as easily, and usually aren’t very “threatening” to those near you.
-Sure, the Canon 1DS Mark III or Nikon D3X are excellent cameras, but their large size makes them and you stand out like a sore thumb.
+Smaller cameras tend not to be noticed as easily and usually aren’t very “threatening” to those near you.
+Sure, the Canon 1DS Mark III or Nikon D3X are excellent cameras, but their large size makes them stand out like a sore thumb.
 Smaller cameras also tend to be a bit quieter, especially mirrorless systems such as the Sony NEX-5, Panasonic GF2, and the Olympus E-P2, and rangefinders like the unique and pricey Leica M9.
 These types of cameras let you shoot quickly and without being observed too often, allowing you to capture the environment around you in a more natural state of being.